 Two new Board members named

 Two Missouri State alumni have been named as the new members of the Board of Governors.
-Carrie Carroll and Joe Carmichael were named to the Board on Jan.
+Carrie Tergin and Joe Carmichael were named to the Board on Jan.
 9 by Governor Jay Nixon.
 They will come before the Missouri Senate for confirmation by early February.

 Joe Carmichael, an attorney, is president and law firm manager for Carmichael & Neal, PC, in Springfield.
 He is from the 7th Congressional District.
 He received his bachelor’s degree from Missouri State with majors in French and business, and his Juris Doctorate degree from the University of Arkansas.
 Of particular interest, he was an associate professor in the Missouri State School of Business from 1976-79.

-I believe both Ms. Carroll and Mr. Carmichael will be excellent Board members, and we look forward to working with them.
+I believe both Ms. Tergin and Mr. Carmichael will be excellent Board members, and we look forward to working with them.
 One more time, I want to express my appreciation for the years of service by out-going Board members Elizabeth Bradbury and John Winston.

 Work on HLC report continues